-MACCRAY's Title IX coordinator is the district superintendent Sherri Broderius.
-She should be contacted at the high school office with all Title IX questions or concerns.
+MACCRAY's Title IX coordinator is the District Superintendent Jaosh Austad.
+He should be contacted at the high school office with all Title IX questions or concerns.

 The following new Title IX regulations become effective on August 14, 2020

 NEW DEFINITION OF "SEXUAL HARASSMENT"